-50 This is supported by Hayek, who believes in competition being best placed to organise the economy (pp. 51f) yet acknowledges its imperfection to a certain degree when allowing for governmental interference and institutional arrangements that ensure the functioning of the mechanism (pp. 36ff).
+50 This is supported by Hayek, who believes in competition being best placed to organise the economy (Hayek, 2001 [first published in 1944], pp. 51 ff) yet acknowledges its imperfection to a certain degree when allowing for governmental interference and institutional arrangements that ensure the functioning of the mechanism (ibidem, pp. 36 ff).